lshen622/lshen4180.github.io/README.md

 ```

 The last part of the code will be the game itself.
 This code will read from the 2 .txt files for game's conditions.
 The game is written in Python and we use Pygame library to facilitate our game development.
+In addition, we used multithreading method for the game as well.
+We programmed a seperate thread that is dedicated to read the keycodes and distance flag from the 2 files so that it won't slow down the game.

 ```python
 # Import necessary libraries